Remote teaching & learning

-Here are some resources we've compiled to help professors & students continue classes from off campus.
-We'll keep updating this page & we value your input.
+Here are some resources we've compiled to help professors and students continue classes from off campus.
+We'll keep updating this page and we value your input.
 If you don't see what you need, or have something to add, let us know.

-Please send your technology & pedagogy questions to firstname.lastname@example.org.
+Please send your technology and pedagogy questions to firstname.lastname@example.org.

-If you're staff, refer instead to our Work Remotely page.
+If you're staff, refer instead to our Remote work article.